How To Connect Any Keurig To a Water Line!

 Basically the operation will be the same -when you brew cups of coffee, the water reservoir will refill back up much like your toilet tank does when it is flushed.
 Your modus operandi will be hooking this apparatus up to a water line that connects to another direct water source -say, your refrigerator.
 Hopefully this sounds exciting to you and not too scienc-y 🙂

 First I’m giving praise and credit to this post by a coffee drinker who has pulled this off like a real pro.
-It’s a very indepth article if you need a good reference with more pictures to go by.
-Plagiarism is not cool (and dishonest) so I paraphrased the major points.
+A big thank-you to the author for giving me permission to use some of his photos here when I inquired 😊 Plagiarism is not cool (and dishonest) so I paraphrased the major points.

 First determine the place of the water hookup – Behind the refrigerator seems like the obvious choice, but there are other options.
 It will all depend on your situation. and whatever room you use the brewer the most.